apache/openserverless-site/content/en/docs/reference/entities/webactions/_index.md

 omitted from the headers.

-It is important to be aware of the [response size limit](#reference.adoc) for actions since a response that exceeds the predefined system limits will fail.
+It is important to be aware of the [response size limit](/docs/reference/references/naming-limits/#actions) for actions since a response that exceeds the predefined system limits will fail.
 Large objects should not be sent inline through OpenWhisk and OpenServerless, but instead deferred to an object store, for example.